Capital punishment in Israel

 Capital punishment is a legal penalty in Israel.
 Capital punishment has only been imposed twice in the history of the state and is only to be handed out for treason, genocide, crimes against humanity, and crimes against the Jewish people during wartime.
-Israel is one of seven countries that has abolished capital punishment for "ordinary crimes only."
+Israel is one of seven countries to have abolished capital punishment for "ordinary crimes only."

 Israel inherited the Mandatory Palestine code of law, which included capital punishment for several crimes, but in 1954, Israel abolished the penalty for murder.
-The last execution was carried out in 1962, when Holocaust architect Adolf Eichmann was hanged for genocide and crimes against humanity.
+The only execution in the history of the State of Israel was carried out in 1962, when Holocaust architect Adolf Eichmann was hanged for genocide and crimes against humanity.
 The last death sentence in Israel was handed down in 1988, when John Demjanjuk was sentenced to death for war crimes and crimes against humanity; his sentence (and conviction) was subsequently overturned in 1993 following an appeal to the Israeli Supreme Court.
 No death sentences have been sought by Israeli prosecutors since the 1990s.

+Currently the only crimes that are capital crimes in Israel are for crimes against humanity and treason.

+The President of the State of Israel has, under the authority of the Basic Laws of Israel (specifically, Basic Law: The President of the State) the ability to pardon or commute a death sentence.